VladCuciureanu/catfetch/README.md

 <!-- Insert screenshot here -->
 Not much to say about this project.
 Just a hacky system information display implementation.
 I didn't try to make this dependency-less at all.
 This was just a hacky thursday-night project.
+Also this was 100% inspired by u/jizcu over on r/unixporn.
+Thanks for the inspo!

 ### Built With